Jxstxs/autoRotate/README.md

 ```

 > NOTE: only tested on Arch Linux with Xorg

+### Requirements

+* Xorg
+* xinput
+* xrandr
+* an Accelerator in your Laptop

 ## Features

-- Automatically Rotate the Screen based on the internal Accelerator
+- Automatically Rotate the Screen and Touch Devices based on the internal Accelerator
+- Execute a User Script when the Screen Rotates

 ### Todos

-- Rotate Touch Devices (Stylus, Touch, ...)
 - better range check Values

 ## Usage/Examples

 - To run it in the Background type `autoRotate &`
 - To enable Output `autoRotate -v`
+- To define the User Script `autoRotate -s <path>`
 - To show the installed Version `autoRotate -V`
 - To show the Help Page `autoRotate -h`